libretro/docs/docs/guides/controller-autoconfiguration.md

 input_r2_axis = "+5"
 ```

-**Note:** When modifying the config file, ensure you add new lines for "input_l2_axis" and "input_r2_axis" rather than changing existing "input_l2_btn" or "input_r2_btn" entries.
-The "_axis" suffix is crucial for proper analog functionality.

-This manual configuration allows the analog triggers to work properly until the bug in RetroArch's control mapping UI is fixed.
+When modifying your autoconfig file for analog triggers, it's crucial to pay attention to both variable names and values.
+A common oversight is focusing solely on the values while neglecting to update the variable names themselves.

+1. **Variable Replacement:**
+   - Replace `input_l2_btn` with `input_l2_axis`
+   - Replace `input_r2_btn` with `input_r2_axis`
+2. **Suffix Importance:**
+   The `_axis` suffix is essential for ensuring proper analog functionality.
+Simply changing values without updating the suffix from `_btn` to `_axis` will not achieve the desired result.
+3. **Common Pitfall:** Users often unintentionally incorporate analog variable values without properly adjusting the existing variable names to reflect their analog nature.
+This oversight frequently results in configuration problems within the system.
+By carefully updating both the variable names and values, you can ensure that your analog triggers are correctly configured for optimal performance.

 ### Inspect the file